 More Popular Mixed Drinks

-You'll also find an array of popular cocktails made with liqueurs, cognac and Armagnac, and even wine and Champagne.
+You'll also find an array of popular cocktails made with liqueurs, brandy, Cognac and Armagnac, and even wine and Champagne.

 - Sidecar - Created in the 1920s, the sidecar is essentially a Cognac sour.
 It's made with equal parts sweet (simple syrup) and sour (freshly squeezed lemon juice) with two parts of Cognac.
 It's shaken with ice and served straight up in a chilled cocktail glass with a sugared rim and a lemon peel garnish.